-• Official transcripts from all previous postsecondary institutions at which you registered must be sent directly to the Admission Office.
+- Students should complete the application for admission and submit it to the Admission Office.
+Students may apply online with no application fee at augsburg.edu/transfer or commonapp.org. - Transcripts - Official transcripts from all previous postsecondary institutions at which you registered must be sent directly to the Admission Office.
 An official high school transcript and/or official GED test scores may be required upon request.
 Official transcripts are marked with institutional security features, date, and appropriate signature.
 Augsburg University accepts official transcripts directly from another institution's Office of the Registrar or a secure authenticated designated party.
 The transcript must arrive at Augsburg University in an envelope sealed by the issuing institution or via an encrypted electronic method (adapted from AACRAO, 2018).
-If any transcripts show inprogress coursework, an updated official transcript will need to be received by Augsburg in order to verify that the in-progress coursework was later dropped, withdrawn from, or graded.
+If any transcripts show in-progress coursework, an updated official transcript will need to be received by Augsburg in order to verify that the in-progress coursework was later dropped, withdrawn from, or graded.
 Upon receipt, new official college transcripts will be evaluated for possible transfer credit.
 Failure to submit the replacement official transcript in a timely manner will result in a registration hold.